December 30, 2017 Weather Forecast

 Kohala

 Tomorrow: Scattered showers.
-Mostly cloudy, with a low around 44.
-Breezy, with an east northeast wind 14 to 22 mph, with gusts as high as 31 mph.
+Partly sunny, with a high near 70.
+Breezy, with an east northeast wind 17 to 22 mph decreasing to 11 to 16 mph in the afternoon.
+Winds could gust as high as 31 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

 South Point